kevin218/Eureka/docs/source/ecf.rst

 diffthresh
 ''''''''''
 Only used for HST analyses.
 Sigma theshold for bad pixel identification in the differential non-destructive reads (NDRs).

-record_ypos
-'''''''''''
-Option to record the cross-dispersion trace position and width (if Gaussian fit) for each integration.

 bg_hw & spec_hw
 '''''''''''''''